Telecommunication-Telemedia-Assessment/ics-mr-communication-scenario-materials/README.md

 ### TASK 2: Spot the Difference

-The task materials for the 'spot the difference' task include
+The task materials for the 'spot the difference' task encompass:
 * lists of shapes to be shown to each participant
 * an image for each listed shape
 * a python script to generate images from the shape lists, in case the shape lists are changed